ENVIRONMENTAL AND HUMAN RIGHTS RISK ASSESSMENT

 RIGHT TO CULTURE

-The following questions may be relevant to determining whether you or your community's right to culture has been adversely affected by the project:
+The following questions may be relevant to determining whether you or your community's right to culture has been adversely affected by the investment project:

 - Were you informed and asked to provide input prior to the destruction of any valuable cultural heritage sites or relics for construction of any components of the project?